LaurenceCastillo/DS-440-Project/README.md

 ### Preferences.js: Code for the Preferences page implemented using Wix's Dev Mode.
 ### Recommendations.js: Code for the Recommendations page implemented using Wix's Dev Mode.

+# 3. Enhanced Implementation Two (Due 3rd November 2024)

+# Hybrid Model in Python:

+- Two .ipynb files were added:
+- 1. research.ipynb = uses tags.csv, movies.csv, and ratings.csv to create cbf.csv and cf.csv (both used in the training of our model)
+  2. Untitled-1.ipynb = file containing the model training, fine tuning, and validation of our hybrid system.